Jiufen is a picturesque, small village near Taipei known for the traditional teahouses nestled in a mountain.

 🤔 Why: Shifen Waterfall, a scenic ledge waterfall located in Pingxi District, is a popular tourist attraction.
 Once there, you can walk around, buy snacks, look at souvenir shops, and admire the waterfall from a distance.
 Shifen Waterfall is a 15-minute walk from Shifen Old Street, which has small shops and is known for sky lanterns.

-🚗 Getting there: Shifen Waterfall is a 30-minute drive and a one-hour bus/train ride south of Jiufen.
-Organized tours, like this highly-rated one that also stops in Jiufen, will often include a tour of Jiufen, Shifen Waterfall and Golden Waterfall.
+🚗 Getting There: Shifen Waterfall is a 30-minute drive and a one-hour bus/train ride south of Jiufen.
+Organized tours, like this highly-rated one that also stops in Jiufen, will often include a tour of Jiufen, Shifen Waterfall, and Golden Waterfall.

-5. Feed cats at Houtong Cat Village
+5. Feed Cats at Houtong Cat Village

 🤔 Why: Houtong Cat Village is a small, quiet village that is known for its large population of stray cats.
 You’ll see a few cats in Jiufen Old Street, but you’ll be surrounded by them in Houtong Cat Village.

-🚗 Getting there: Houtong Cat Village is a 15-minute drive or 30-minute bus/train ride from Jiufen.
+🚗 Getting There: Houtong Cat Village is a 15-minute drive or 30-minute bus/train ride from Jiufen.

-Taiwan Trip Planning Template
+Taiwan Trip Planner

-To make your travel planning easier, download the trip planning template below and use it as a starting point.
-The template has country-specific travel information as well as an itinerary, packing list and map with recommended places pinned.
+To make your travel planning easier, download the trip planner below and use it as a starting point.
+The planner has country-specific travel information, an itinerary, a packing list, and a map with key places pinned.

-The template is built on Notion, which is what I use for all my travel planning (I’m not paid to say this; I just like the tool).
+The trip planner is built on Notion, which I use for all my travel planning (I genuinely love this tool).
 If you don’t have Notion, creating an account is free.

-If you have any questions or thoughts, feel free to leave them in the comments below.
+If you have any questions or thoughts, feel free to leave a comment below.